Degenerate energy levels: Isotropic three-dimensional harmonic oscillator

+For the ground state $n = 0$, the degeneracy is $1$ so the state is non-degenerate.
+For all higher states, the degeneracy is greater than 1 so the state is degenerate.

 Removing degeneracy

 The degeneracy in a quantum mechanical system may be removed if the underlying symmetry is broken by an external perturbation.
 This causes splitting in the degenerate energy levels.
 This is essentially a splitting of the original irreducible representations into lower-dimensional such representations of the perturbed system.

 Mathematically, the splitting due to the application of a small perturbation potential can be calculated using time-independent degenerate perturbation theory.
 This is an approximation scheme that can be applied to find the solution to the eigenvalue equation for the Hamiltonian H of a quantum system with an applied perturbation, given the solution for the Hamiltonian H0 for the unperturbed system.
 It involves expanding the eigenvalues and eigenkets of the Hamiltonian H in a perturbation series.

 The degenerate eigenstates with a given energy eigenvalue form a vector subspace, but not every basis of eigenstates of this space is a good starting point for perturbation theory, because typically there would not be any eigenstates of the perturbed system near them.
 The correct basis to choose is one that diagonalizes the perturbation Hamiltonian within the degenerate subspace.